 Study abroad agreements have been established with a growing number of colleges and universities throughout Africa, Asia, Australia, Europe, and South America.
-The Study Abroad Partners describes all of Shorter's current exchange partners and affiliates for those students interested in studying abroad for a semester or a full academic year.
+The Study Abroad Partners describes all of Shorter’s current exchange partners and affiliates for those students interested in studying abroad for a summer, a semester or a full academic year.

 Most programs are taught in English, while others offer courses in the host language.
 The Office of International Programs can help students select the program best suited to their interests and needs.